chelseasanc/knowledgebase/zendeskConfig.md

+####How do I configure ?

 1. From the dropdown menu on the XX card, select “new configuration.”
 If you don’t see this menu, click the gear in the corner of the card to flip it over.
-2. Enter a name for this Channel configuration and click “Authorize.”
+2. Enter a name for this Channel configuration (e.g. “Azuqua XX") and click “Authorize.”
 3. Enter your account details in the pop-up window and click “XX.”
 <img src="XXConfig1.png" style="width:100%"></img>